bdeckard92/dupUT/02-Lesson-Plans/13-ORM/README.md

 ## Overview

-In this week's module, students will learn about **object-relational mapping (ORM)**, a technique that allows developers to convert data between incompatible type systems using object-oriented programming principles.
+In this module, students learn about **object-relational mapping (ORM)**, a technique that allows developers to convert data between incompatible type systems using object-oriented programming principles.

 In this week's virtual classes, you'll review Sequelize query methods, CRUD methods, and associations.

+The following table maps the key topics covered in the virtual lessons to where they are taught in the asynchronous content:

 | Day | Topic                        | Location   |
 | --- | ---------------------------- | ---------- |